This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Here are most common keto diet types:

-- Restricted ketogenic diet (RKD): Designed to treat cancer, this ketogenic meal plan restricts calories as well as carbohydrates.
-Some studies indicate that calorie restriction and ketosis may help treat cancer.
+Designed to treat cancer, this ketogenic meal plan restricts calories as well as carbohydrates.
+Some studies indicate that calorie restriction and ketosis may help fight cancer.

-- High-protein ketogenic diet (HPKD): This version of the keto diet is often followed by folks who want to preserve their muscle mass like bodybuilders and older people.
+This version of the keto diet with high-protein foods is often followed by folks who want to preserve their muscle mass like bodybuilders and older people.
 Rather than protein making up 20 percent of the diet, here it’s 30 percent.
 Meanwhile, fat goes down to 65 percent of the diet and carbs stay at 5 percent.
-(Caution: folks with kidney issues shouldn’t up their protein too much.)
+(Caution: Folks with kidney issues shouldn’t up their protein too much.)

-- Vegan ketogenic diet or vegetarian diet: Yes, both are possible.
-Instead of animal products, plenty of low-carb, nutrient-dense vegan and/or vegetarian foods are included.
+Yes, both are possible.
+Instead of animal products, plenty of low-carb, nutrient-dense vegan and/or vegetarian foods are included in a vegan keto diet.
 Nuts, seeds, low-carb fruits and veggies, leafy greens, healthy fats and fermented foods are all excellent choices on a plant-based keto diet.
 There’s also a similar plan called ketotarian, which combines keto with vegetarian, vegan and/or pescatarian diets for supposedly greater health benefits.

 In the absence of glucose, which is normally used by cells as a quick source of energy, the body starts to burn fat and produces ketone bodies instead (it’s why the keto diet is often referred to as the ketone diet).
 Once ketone levels in the blood rise to a certain point, you enter into a state of ketosis — which usually results in quick and consistent weight loss until you reach a healthy, stable body weight.
 See this keto diet review, a before and after trying keto for 30 days.